miguelsolans/ObjC-Currency/README.md

 ***DISCLAIMER***: I am a beginner with these technologies, perhaps like some of you, so there might be some mistakes here and there.
 Use this project only as a reference, if you want to learn my approach to fetch external API's.

-## How to Run
+## External Frameworks

-This project requires AFNetworking, therefore it is important to install all required CocoaPods.
+This project depends on AFNetworking framework.
+This an be installed as a [CocoaPod](http://cocoapods.org) package.
 To do such, type the following command on terminal

 ```
 $ pod install